Freedom of religion in China: Roman Catholicism

 China is home to an estimated 12 million Catholics, the majority of whom worship outside the official Catholic Patriotic Association (CPA).
+However, in 2020, there was no accurate number of Catholics in the country as the Vatican was unable to collect information.
+Estimates in 2020 suggested that Catholics made up 0.69% of the population.

-The State Administration for Religious Affairs states that there are 5.3 million Catholics belonging to the state-sanctioned Catholic Patriotic Association, which oversees 70 bishops, and approximately 6,000 churches nationwide.
-In addition, there are roughly 40 bishops unordained by the CPA who operate unofficially, and recognize the authority of the Vatican.
+Estimates in 2010 suggested that there were roughly 40 bishops unordained by the CPA who operated unofficially, and recognized the authority of the Vatican.

-The state-sanctioned church appoints its own bishops, and as with all official religious, exercises control over the doctrine and leadership of the religion.
+The state-sanctioned church appoints its own bishops, and as with all official religions, exercises control over the doctrine and leadership of the religion.
 As a matter of maintaining autonomy and rejecting foreign intervention, the official church has no official contact with the Vatican, and does not recognize its authority.
 However, the CPA has allowed for unofficial Vatican approval of ordinations.
 Although the CPA continues to carry out ordinations opposed by the Holy See, the majority of CPA bishops are now recognized by both authorities.
 In addition to overseeing the practice of the Catholic faith, the CPA espouses politically oriented objectives as well.
 Liu Bainian, chairman of the CPA and the Bishops Conference of the Catholic Church in China, stated in a 2011 interview that the church needed individuals who "love the country and love religion: politically, they should respect the Constitution, respect the law, and fervently love the socialist motherland."

 Some Catholics who recognize the authority of the Holy See choose to worship clandestinely due to the risk of harassment from authorities.
 Several underground Catholic bishops have been reported disappeared or imprisoned, and harassment of unregistered bishops and priests is common.
 There are reports of Catholic bishops and priests being forced by authorities to attend the ordination ceremonies for bishops who had not gained Vatican approval.
 Chinese authorities also have reportedly pressured Catholics to break communion with the Vatican by requiring them to renounce an essential belief in Roman Catholicism, the primacy of the Roman Pontiff.
-In other instances, however, authorities have permitted Vatican-loyal churches to carry out operations.
+In the past, however, authorities have permitted some Vatican-loyal churches to carry out operations.